Is it Safe to Drink From a Reusable Water Bottle Left in a Car?

 A few weeks ago.
 I was out hiking, forgot my water bottle, and found a half-empty one in the glove compartment.

-Want to know why, and what harm those disposable bottles can do?
+This guide explains why and what harm those disposable bottles can do.

 plastic water bottle in car

-The FDA recommends that still water is left in a car for no longer than two years.
+The FDA recommends that still water be left in a car for no longer than two years.
 This drops to one year for sparkling water.

 However, these time frames are based on the assumption that the car remains cool.